Meadowlarke/Bibliography/Kopfstein-Penk2015.md

 82: Move to primetime.

-#Z: After Newton Minow's "Vast Wasteland" speech, the fifth through tenth seasons (1961-1966)
-of the Bernstein *Young Peoples Concerts* were moved to prime time to demonstrate the artistic and cultural merit of CBS.

-#Z: This doubled as simply good resource management, as CBS did not have a program to compete with the highly popular programs offered by other stations.
-For example, "Musical Atoms: A Study of Intervals" aired opposite the Western series *The Virginian* for a match up of 11.8/19.1 vs 23.4/41.1.
-One might even see The *Young Peoples Concerts* as a sacrificial program to this unbeatable competition.

 -: Return to a weekend slot.

-#Z: Eventually, it was decided that despite the steep competition, more money could be made with a program that grossed higher ratings, and so the Bernstein *Young Peoples Concerts* were moved to Sunday, 4:30 PM from season 11 to 15, the final season of the program (1967-1972).

 83: Fan mail.

 -: International broadcasts.

 84: Shell: the first sponsor of the program.

-#Z: The Shell Oil Company was the first sponsor of the Bernstein *Young Peoples Concerts*, sponsoring the program for seasons 3-7.

 -: Sponsorship by the Bell Telephone Company.